Restricted Partitions and $SL_2$ Cohomology: Introduction

 It is worth noting that there is a desire of finding explicit universal bounds (only depending on the degree $n$) for any simple algebraic group, see \cite{B et al.} for a survey on this open problem.
 Currently, we are not able to generalize our results (for $SL_2$) to arbitrary algebraic groups.
-However, we suspect that there might be some connection between the dimension of cohomology of an algebraic group and the number of restricted vector partitions (a generalization of restricted integer partitions).
+However, we suspect that there might be some connection between the dimension of cohomology of an algebraic group and the number of restricted vector partitions\footnote{A vector partition is a way of writing a vector with nonnegative integer entries as a sum of other vectors (with nonnegative integer entries) where the order of summands does not matter.} (a generalization of restricted integer partitions).
 Hence, it is reasonable to ask whether there exists a universal upper bound for the latter.
 This would be an interesting problem for future research.